MuhammedSajadA/HackerHike-IBM-Code-Challenge-EasyLaw/README.md

 # Easy Hack

-This project is make as a part of IBM Coding Challenge 2021.
-The Application that makes laws accessible to common man.
+This project is made as part of IBM ISL Good Tech Scholar program 2021.
+This Application makes laws accessible to common man.

 ## Problem Statement